goravel/docs/security/authorization.md

 ### Generating Policies

-You may generate a policy using the `make:policy` Artisan command.
-The generated policy will be placed in the `app/policies` directory.
-If this directory does not exist in your application, Goravel will create it for you:
+You can use the `make:policy` Artisan command to generate a policy.
+The generated policy will be saved in the `app/policies` directory.
+If the directory does not exist in your application, Goravel will create it for you.

 ```go
 go run . artisan make:policy PostPolicy